se4ai2324-uniba/MusicExpress/reports/README.md

 pynblint path\to\notebook.ipynb -qo path/to/save/report.json
 ```

-We run the Pynblint analysis on the [test_deepchecks notebook](../src/tests/test_deepchecks.ipynb) and we show a snippet of the analysis' results at first:
+We run the Pynblint analysis on the [test_deepchecks notebook](../src/tests/test_deepchecks.ipynb) and on the [MusicExpress notebook](../notebooks/MusicExpress.ipynb) we show a snippet of the analysis' results at first:

 ![plot](/figures/pynblint_before_fix.png?raw=true)